-Trufig understands that you need sockets, switches, and a bunch of devices to allow you to conveniently control your home.
-With Trufig you can have these necessary devices work in harmony with the room, rather than stand out like a sore thumb.
-A standard touchscreen or iPad mounted ‘on-wall’ can protrude by as much as 50mm, or you could have it flush.
-We know which one we prefer:
+Integrated Home Technology means blending into room design.
+Trufig understands that you need sockets, switches and a whole range of devices for you to conveniently control your home.
+With Trufig you can have these necessary devices exist in harmony with room design, rather than stand out like a sore thumb.

-Sonance is the parent company of Trufig, and this creates a perfect pairing.
-For those people who love the built-in ‘architectural’ look – why not go the whole way and have your ceiling speakers flush, and matched to the shape and size of the ceiling downlights too?
+For those people who love the built-in ‘architectural’ look Sonance go all the way and produce flush in-ceiling speakers that match the shape and size of ceiling downlights.

 Our recent CEDIA award winning project featured a number of these hidden home technology tricks, as you can see in this video:

 At NV Integration we will always stick to our mantra Integrated Home Technology and ensure that homes are delivered beautifully with technology seamlessly blended into the design.